lsblk

 --sysroot directory

-which the lsblk command is issued.
-The specified directory is
+the lsblk command is issued.
+The specified directory is the system

-the system root of the Linux instance to be inspected.
-This op-
+root of the Linux instance to be inspected.
+The real device nodes

 ENVIRONMENT